moraes/tipfy/docs/source/tutorials/user-authentication.rst

 The function that authenticates the user is ``login_with_form(username, password, remember)``.
-If the username and password are valid, the auth system will load the user and persist an user session.
+If the username and password are valid, the auth system will load the user and persist a user session.

 If "Remember me on this computer" is checked, the user will be kept login even if it ends the current session closing the browsing window.
-This is done using secure cookies and an unique token that is renewed from time to time, following best security practices.
+This is done using secure cookies and a unique token that is renewed from time to time, following best security practices.